ydlp-ydlp/HES-off-campus-mobility/city_level/README.md

 ## Data

-- `BJ_visit_volume.csv`: processed grid-level dataset used as the input for the Poisson regression models.
+- `BJ_visit_volume.zip`: processed grid-level dataset used as the input for the Poisson regression models.
 The dataset contains aggregate visit-volume measures and built-environment/accessibility variables for the city-level analysis.
+Due to file size limitations, a compressed file has been uploaded here.
+It should be decompressed to your local machine before running the regression code.

 ## Code